Sardar Patel Medical College, Bikaner: History

 The college was established in 1959 and was Rajasthan's second medical college.
 It was inaugurated by the former Prime Minister of India Pandit Jawaharlal Nehru and approved by MCI.

+Academics

+There are 250 seats approved by the Medical Council of India for MBBS degree.
+The MBBS degree takes four and a half years to complete, followed by a year of a Compulsory Rotating Medical Internship.
+Postgraduate studies are offered in various fields.